lbliii/emdashCSS/content/traits/_index.md

 You can use a generic stack and apply **fits**.

-- You can use `inner-fit` on the stack itself to tailor stack items to size to their content.
+- You can use `nr-fit` on the stack itself to tailor stack items to size to their content.
 - You can also use `is-fit` directly on child elements individually.
 This is especially useful for customizing link or button sizes inside your stack (see following example).

 #### Fit Types